 High Horse (1936) - Singing cowboy movie starring Johnny Rider.
 He's the best rodeo cowboy around... he knows it, the ladies know it.
-[This movie also co-starred Keester McCoy who was hated by everyone on the set for his drunken prima dona behavior.
-He was "accidentally" shot in the back during filming.
+[This movie also featured Keester McCoy who was hated by everyone on the set for his drunken prima dona behavior.
+He was 'accidentally' shot in the back during filming.
 He died days later.]

-The Adventures Of Jackboot Jimmy And Shinny McFarland: Coeds Are Better Than One (1937) - After the untimely demise of Frank "Keester" McCoy, Jimmy teams with former child star McFarland in this kooky campus romp, featuring the new element of Jimmy booting McFarland in the shins whenever they're in a pinch.
+The Adventures Of Jackboot Jimmy And Shinny McFarland: Coeds Are Better Than One (1937) - After the untimely demise of Frank 'Keester' McCoy, Jimmy teams with former child star McFarland in this kooky campus romp, featuring the new element of Jimmy kicking McFarland in the shins whenever they're in a pinch.

 Too Many Eskimos (1938) - True story about Teddy Roosevelt's disastrous National Parks plan for Alaska.

 Wagner's Parrot (1938) - Bird with a Svengali-like influence over famous German composer Richard Wagner.
 [Manka Bros.
-Studio Co-founder Khan Manka died during an early screening of this film in 1937-some say he was murdered by the film director after the studio made unapproved cuts.]
+Studio founder Khan Manka died during an early screening of this film in 1937 - some say he was murdered by the film director after the studio made unwanted cuts.]

 The Adventures Of Jackboot Jimmy: Life's A Kick!
-(1938) - Jimmy bravely goes solo in this disastrous story of a Texas ranch hand that joins the Radio City Rockettes.
+(1938) - Jackboot Jimmy bravely goes solo in this horrible movie about a Texas ranch hand that joins the Radio City Rockettes.

 Classic Story (1938) - The classic story of a Nobel Prize-winning novelist and his search for non-fictional love.

-Aluminum Zirconium (aka Dry Times) (1938) - True story about the inventor of modern day deodorant, all those who died testing the product and the competitors that had him killed.
+Aluminum Zirconium (1938) - The incredibly compelling true story about the inventor of modern day deodorant, all those who died testing the product and the competitors that had him killed.

 Sour Kraut (1939) - Chester Billington's last film (and only talkie) takes on the Third Reich.
-Here he plays an angry German that wants to take over the world.
+Here he plays an angry German who wants to kill Hitler and take over the world himself.